team113sanger/sparki/README.md

 Rscript -e "SPARKI::cli()" --help
 ```

-As a convenience, SPARKI is installed as a module on the Sanger Farm.
+As a convenience, SPARKI is installed as a module on the Sanger farm.
 To load the latest SPARKI module:

 ```bash
 module load /software/team113/modules/modulefiles/sparki/default